Written by our Subject Matter Experts, Updated on January 20, 2021

 How Is Bail Amount Determined?

-While many factors are taken into account when setting the bail amount, the deciding factors that play a role in determining the bail amount are:
+While many factors are taken into account when setting the bail amount for an offense, the deciding factors that play a role in determining the bail amount are:

 - Your age